 Are the following tentative agreements agreeable?

 NR inter-band CA on DL with FDD PC2 single carrier on UL can be included in the basket WI of inter-band CA HPUE with FDD band.

-Any SAR solution can be included in other non-spectrum related SI/WI.
+Any SAR solution shouldn’t be included in the basket WI.